 Final Thoughts on Babies and Cribs

-Cribs are an amazing bed for kids.
+Cribs are a fantastic bed for kids.
 Always make sure that you get one that’s safe.
 I know that the drop-side cribs were popular for a long while – and then they got recalled.
 Some had kits to fix them into a safe, stationary position.
 That’s what we used for the longest time.

-In any case, the reason I point that out is that it is a hugely popular practice to reuse old cribs.
+In any case, I point that out because it is a hugely popular practice to reuse old cribs.
 So if you’re in that boat, I get it.
 That’s what we did.
 But find out how to make the cribs safe – and use the kits.
 Always use a safe, firm mattress that’s been rated as safe for babies.

 And if you have to keep the baby in your same room, even for sleep training?
 That’s okay.
 I’ve got you covered with this article on sleep training while sharing a room.